zenml-io/zenml-plugins/model_control_plane/README.md

 In this example we are working with a `demo` Model, which is created using Python SDK implicitly.
 We have two pipelines:

-- Producer pipeline is doing training of a model object and stores datasets and model object itself as link inside newly created Model Version.
-As a last step of the pipeline we promote this new Model Version to Production stage.
+**Training pipeline** is doing training of a model object and stores datasets and model object itself as link inside newly created Model Version.
+As a last step of the pipeline we promote this new Model Version to Staging stage.
 We achieve this by setting pipeline into Model Context using `ModelConfig` with specified `name` and `create_new_model_version`, rest of the fields are optional for this task.
 ```python
 from zenml import pipeline
 from zenml.model import ModelConfig